 This course will provide you with an in-depth knowledge of how to deliver effective modern water supply, sanitation and other public health interventions in urban and rural areas in low-income and transitional economies.

-Aimed at consultants, professionals working in international development and public health workers, it has a strong focus on developing practical and policy skills and addresses the critical future challenges of climate change, population growth and urbanisation.
+Aimedat consultants, and working professionals in national and local government,non-government organisations, international development organisations andpublic health agencies, it has a strong focus on developing practical andpolicy skills and addresses the critical future challenges of climate change,population growth and urbanisation.
 You’ll develop your understanding of technical interventions in water supply, sanitation and solid waste management.

 Run in conjunction with the Nuffield Centre for International Health and Development, one of the UK’s preeminent public health research centres, and informed by research undertaken by our Institute for Public Health and Environmental Engineering, this programme will give you the knowledge and skills to identify and deliver investments that will have major benefits for health and development.